YueLiPicasso/OCanrenTutorial/DefineTypes/weekdays/README.md

 is relatively simple: we define the _next day_ relation.
 The emphasis, however, is on the extra infrastructure that we must build in order to work with such basic variant values in OCanren.
-The reader may now wish to `make` in the lesson directory and then `./test.opt` for a display of all members of the next-day relation.
+The reader may now wish to `make` in the lesson directory and then `./test.opt` for the result of some queries to the next-day relation.
 And now we inspect the source code block by block.

 The 1st block: